U.S. consumers turn to auto loans at a record rate

 “Lenders are still showing cautionary signs when lending to the subprime market and keeping their risk at manageable levels,” Zabritski said.

-Capital One Financial Corp (COF.N) surged past JPMorgan Chase & Co (JPM.N) to become the third largest U.S. auto lender after Ally Financial Inc (ALLY.N).
-The McLean, Virginia-based bank’s share of the used car market rose from 3.77 percent to 4.20 percent.
+Capital One Financial Corp surged past JPMorgan Chase & Co to become the third largest U.S. auto lender after Ally Financial Inc. The McLean, Virginia-based bank’s share of the used car market rose from 3.77 percent to 4.20 percent.
+(Reporting by Peter Rudegeair; editing by Andrew Hay)